mv-2112/canonical-openstack-docs/how-to/install/multinode-install.rst

 host.
 In particular, it will:

 -  install ``openssh-server`` if it is not found
--  configure passwordless sudo for all commands for the current user (``NOPASSWD:ALL``)
+-  configure password-less sudo for all commands for the current user (``NOPASSWD:ALL``)

 Bootstrap the cloud